 The Instax Mini 9 requires two AA batteries and is available in cobalt blue, flamingo pink, ice blue, smoky white and lime green.

 The Fujifilm Instax Mini 8 is one of the most popular instant cameras on the planet thanks to its super cheap price and bold, cheerful and colourful design.
 Simple to use and with brightness controls, built-in flash and cool 1.8-inch x 2.4-inch images printed straight from the camera, this really is a bargain.
 But could you be tempted by the newer Instax Mini 9?

 The Fujifilm Instax Mini 8 requires two AA batteries and is available in black, grape, raspberry, pink, blue and yellow.

-There's certainly an argument that the Instax Mini 8 is aimed towards a younger or more casual market with its bright pastel colours and chunky build.
+There's certainly an argument that the Instax Mini 8 and 9 are aimed towards a younger or more casual market with its bright pastel colours and chunky build.
 But there are some slicker options available for not much more - namely the Fujifilm Instax Mini 70.

 The Fujifilm Instax Mini 70 runs off two CR2 batteries (opens in new tab) and is available in moon white, canary yellow, island blue, passion red, stardust gold and midnight black.

 If you're looking for something with a more retro feel then it's hard to beat the Fujifilm Instax Mini 90 and its traditional leather-style binding.
 As you can see in the price comparison chart below, it's also the most expensive of the Instax Mini cameras in Fujifilm's range.

 You're not just paying for the old-school vibe though.
 Bulb modes ensure you won't get pictures that are too blurry or dark.
 On the other side of the scale, this is the first Instax Mini camera that allows you to turn off the flash, meaning you won't get any images with way too much white light.
 A double-exposure mode allows you to put two images on one piece of film too.